tizenpdk/mic/doc/man.rst

 create
 ------
-This command is used to create various images, including live CD, live USB, loop, raw.
+This command is used to create various images, including loop.

 Usage: